Skip to content

 File upload

-Both Hono, and Elysia use Web Standard API to handle file upload, but Elysia has a built-in declarative support for file validation using file-type to validate mimetype.
+Both Hono and Elysia use Web Standard API to handle file upload, but Elysia has built-in declarative support for file validation using file-type to validate mimetype.

 ts